baronapp/sidestep-ios-sdk/README.md

 ### Other

+SidestepSDK framework should be added to Embedded Binaries in your project.

 Our SKD has dependency to the next libraries.
 So if you add our framework to your project you need to add those libraries as well.
 ```
 'Alamofire', '~> 3.3.1'